-Don't fall back on these cover-letter clichés.
+Don't fall back on these cover-letter clichés!

-Let's face it: Nobody gets excited about writing a cover letter.
+Let's face it, nobody gets excited about writing a cover letter.
 It's one of those necessary tasks that can often make the job search feel even longer and more challenging than it ought to be.

-1. 'To Whom It May Concern / Dear Sirs'
+1. "To Whom It May Concern / Dear Sirs"

-There are many ways to address a cover letter, but despite what job seekers may have heard, 'To whom it may concern' is not one of them.
-Even worse is the old-fashioned 'Dear Sirs.'
+There are many ways to address a cover letter, but despite what job seekers may have heard, "To whom it may concern" is not one of them.
+Even worse is the old-fashioned "Dear Sirs."
 Avoid this tired cliché by sourcing the name of the recruiter or hiring manager and addressing your cover letter directly to them.
 It will prove you've taken the time to do your research.

-2. 'My name is'
+2. "My name is"

 If your mission is to send the hiring manager soaring into snooze town, then go right ahead and begin your cover letter by stating your name.
 However, if you want them to keep reading, avoid this overused paragraph starter and instead grab the hiring manager's attention by saying something about yourself that makes you stand out.
 Remember, it's your accomplishments, not your name, that will get you the job.

-3. 'I have exceptional written and verbal communication skills'
+3. "I have exceptional written and verbal communication skills"

 Most hiring managers will be looking for a candidate with strong written and verbal communication skills.
 Luckily for you, simply presenting a well-written cover letter is half the job done, so there's no need to state it yourself.
 In addition, use your experience to demonstrate your communication skills.
-For example, if your previous roles involved conducting meetings, presenting, managing staff, client services, liaising with other departments or similar tasks, you can refer to them to demonstrate your communication skills.
+For example, if your previous roles involved conducting meetings, presenting, managing staff, client services, liaising with other departments, or similar tasks, you can refer to them to demonstrate your communication skills.
 Shift the focus so that the hiring manager can see your skills in action – it makes a much stronger impression than simply stating the fact.

-4. 'I think outside the box'
+4. "I think outside the box"

 This may be the most trite cliché of them all.
 Not only is it overused, but it also doesn't tell the hiring manager anything relevant.
-Instead, give them an example of a time when you 'thought outside the box' in a previous job.
+Instead, give them an example of a time when you "thought outside the box" in a previous job.
 If you don't prove it through your experience, it will remain an empty statement.

-6. 'I work well independently and as part of a team'
+6. "I work well independently and as part of a team"

 This is one of the most popular cliché lines that has worked its way into many a cover letter for years, so don't feel bad if it plays a starring role in yours.
-It's true that employers and hiring managers often seek candidates who can work autonomously and be a team player, but you don't need to put it on your cover letter.
-You only get a few paragraphs to impress so use them wisely and remove the fluff.
-By using specific language, you can use your CV to highlight what you accomplished individually and collaboratively.
+It's true that employers and hiring managers often seek candidates who can work autonomously and be a team player, but you don't need to put it in your cover letter.
+You only get a few paragraphs to impress, so use them wisely and remove the fluff.
+By using specific language, you can use your CV to highlight what you accomplished both individually and collaboratively.

-7. 'This is exactly the kind of role I'm looking for'
+7. "This is exactly the kind of role I'm looking for"

-8. 'I'm the best candidate for the job'
+8. "I'm the best candidate for the job"